krtfpls/SmallWarehouse-Management-React/README.md

-# Magazyn
+# WMService with React

-App for simple warehouse management
+Small application for simple warehouse management

-Change and fill appsettings_scheme.json to appsettings.json
+Fill and change appsettings_scheme.json to appsettings.json